satcompetition/2022/README.md

 We celebrate the 20th anniversary of this event series in the form of a special Anniversary track.
 The benchmarks for this track will be comprised of *all benchmark instances* which have been used in Application, Crafted, and Main Tracks of previous SAT competitions.

-All solvers in the Main, Parallel and Cloud tracks will automatically participate in the Anniverary Track.
-Make sure to also submit your specialized configurations and edgy solvers.
-We are preparing special prices based on contributions to portfolio performance.
+All submissions to the anniversary track have to be open source.
+Solvers which contain code which could be perceived as instance-specific branching or a result-lookup table will be disqualified.
+If you are unsure whether your solver meets these requirements, please feel free to contact us.

+There will be three categories of this track, one each for Main track, Parallel track and Cloud track solvers.
+Participants can submit a maximum of two solvers to the Main category of this track, and one solver for each of the Parallel and Cloud categories.
+We particularly welcome you to also submit solvers or configurations which are tailored to specific instance types.

 ## New This Year